 An internet search will yield lots of printable calligraphy guidelines.
 But the results won’t always tell you what calligraphy script they are meant for, what to write with, or how to use the different lines.
 Depending on which calligraphic script you’re working with, there will be different sets of lines to work with.
 Each script — not “font” — was designed to have specific proportion, spacing between letters, and movement.

 You can find this information on exemplars, or examples of alphabets.
 An exemplar will tell you the ideal height for letters, what tool to use to write them, and what angle to write them at.
 The guidelines and exemplars go hand in hand to support your success in learning.
 All you need to do is trust them and study them.
 Work with them.

-Here’s a video I made that shows what the different guidelines mean:
+Here’s our 10-minute video that shows what the different guidelines mean:

 Types of Guidelines